sleifer/image-munger/README.md

 Paths in the manifest file can be:

 - absolute
-- relative to imp execution directory
+- relative to current working directory
-- relative to output directory if they start with "~~~/"
+- relative to output directory if they start with "~~~/"; default output directory is current working directory
 - relative to directory containing manifest file if they start with "~~/"

 Manifests can contain the following keys: